 Cellex-C Advanced Serum | Formulated without any of the most common irritants including silicone, fragrance of any kind, alcohol of any kind, and oil.

-Although Cellex-C didn't get top marks because it's missing the strongly supported combination of ascorbic acid, vitamin E and ferulic, what it does have are tyrosine and zinc, a combination supported by this 3 month clinical trial that actually used Cellex-C. Of the 66 other serums I reviewed, none were specifically mentioned in a study.
+Although Cellex-C didn't get top marks because it's missing the strongly supported combination of ascorbic acid, vitamin E and ferulic, what it does have are tyrosine and zinc, a combination supported by this 3 month clinical trial that actually used Cellex-C. Of the 66 other serums compared, none were specifically mentioned in a study.

 When To Check Out Alternatives